 As an essential service to its Member Councils and residents, East Waste has put in place a number of practices and processes in response to the current environment that will ensure kerbside collections continue as normal.
-Recognising that a positive case with one of our Operational staff could have detrimental flow on effects, East Waste has maintained social distancing, staggered start times, truck disinfection and a number of other practices since first implementing these in early March.
+Recognising that a positive case with one of our Operational staff could have detrimental flow on effects, East Waste has maintained social distancing, staggered start times, truck disinfection and a number of other practices.
 With these measures in place, East Waste will continue all service provisions as per normal throughout the revised COVID restrictions.

 East Waste is working with relevant authorities across all levels of government and expertise to ensure our service levels are maintained.
 Any potential service level impacts have been planned for and contingency plans are in place to respond to any such impacts to ensure service levels continue.

 Not sure which bin to put things in?